kevinmichaelchen/react-email-server/README.md

 ### How are emails sent?

 React Email provides multiple [examples][react-email-integrations-url] of integrating with 3rd-party email services.
+You can use any number of services for transactional email: Resend, Nodemailer,

 #### Why use Resend?